section-engineering-education/engineering-education/content/articles/why-backup-wont-work-for-stateful-containers/index.md

 - Basic knowledge of [containers](https://www.cio.com/article/2924995/what-are-containers-and-why-do-you-need-them.html)

 ### Where containers stores state
 As mentioned earlier, containers can never save the state inside the container image.
-In alternative, they store the state in persistent external storage like [blocks](https://www.ibm.com/cloud/learn/block-storage), [objects](https://www.netapp.com/data-storage/storagegrid/what-is-object-storage/), or [file](https://www.ibm.com/cloud/learn/file-storage) storage services and systems.
+Alternatively, they store the state in persistent external storage like [blocks](https://www.ibm.com/cloud/learn/block-storage), [objects](https://www.netapp.com/data-storage/storagegrid/what-is-object-storage/), or [file](https://www.ibm.com/cloud/learn/file-storage) storage services and systems.

 In most cases, enterprises use a [storage array](https://www.dnsstuff.com/storage-array) integrated into the Kubernetes environment using [Persistent Volume Claims](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PVCs).

 ### Backing up and restoring a Docker container
 Docker assists the developers in automating the development and deployment process of an application.
-Developers are also able to build a packaged environment that runs an application, making applications more portable and lightweight.
+Developers can also build a packaged environment that runs an application, making applications more portable and lightweight.
 It also assists in maintaining applications’ versions.
 The applications that run on Docker are platform-independent.

 We will assume we have a container executing in a local environment.
-We can take a snapshot or backup of the said container so as we can undo any changes or even run a container in the previous timestamp in case of an unforeseen disaster.
+We can take a snapshot or backup of the said container to undo any changes or even run a container in the previous timestamp in case of an unforeseen disaster.

 This section will cover how we can backup and restore Docker containers using inbuilt Docker commands.